OpenWork-NZ/mdwg/_defs/class-MD_Metadata.md

 ## Discussion

 The MD_Metadata package defines the schema for describing the complete metadata about a resource and metadata about the metadata itself.
 It is composed through an aggregate of 12 additional metadata classes as shown above.
-The MD_Metadata class also contains attributes providing information about the metadata.
+The MD_Metadata class also contains attributes providing information about the metadata record itself.
 Those recommnded attributes are covered in other sections as cited above